Lime, coconut and date energy bites

 Nutritional Value of Dates:

-Dates are a powerhouse of nutrition comprising of vitamins, minerals and dietary fibre but no sodium at all.
+Common in most Paleo snack, dates are a powerhouse of nutrition comprising of vitamins, minerals and dietary fibre but no sodium at all.

 - Calories: Dates are high in calories with 100 grams of date flesh providing up to 314 calories.